shipt/specter/README.md

 [![CircleCI](https://circleci.com/gh/shipt/specter/tree/master.svg?style=svg&circle-token=00862a45c139d2a1a28c93ca104e38a7a6e3e83e)](https://circleci.com/gh/shipt/specter/tree/master)
 ![Specter Screenshot](/readmeFiles/SpecterScreenShot.gif)

-Specter is an attack map style visualization that parses nginx access logs.
-Specter then displays the source ip's location, the nginx's ip's location, and the http status on a world map.
+Specter is an attack map style visualization that parses NGINX access logs.
+Specter then displays the source ip's location, the NGINX's ip's location, and the http status on a world map.

 To read more about, how to run, and how to develop Specter, check out our [wiki](https://github.com/shipt/specter/wiki).